 1. Less Cost

-It is now more cost effective to build a whole new wind farm than it is to run a coal plant.
+It is now more cost-effective to build a whole new wind farm than it is to run a coal plant.
 Electric cars cost less to run than their combustion-engine counterparts.
 Recyclable materials can be sold on after use to reduce costs.
-There are so many reasons going green can save your company money, but they do come with an initial start-up cost.
+There are so many reasons for going green can save your company money, but they do come with an initial start-up cost.

 2. Great for Marketing